TheDeuceYouSay/SupportArticles-docs/support/mem/intune/device-configuration/deploy-oma-uris-to-target-csp-via-intune.md

 ---
 title: Deploy OMA-URIs to target a CSP through Intune, and a comparison to on-premises
-description: This article describes the significance of CSPs, Open Mobile Alliance – Uniform Resources (OMA-URIs), and how custom mobile device management (MDM) policies are delivered to a Windows 10-based device with Microsoft Intune. ms.date: 12/05/2023 ms.reviewer: kaushika, sausarka
+description: This article describes the significance of CSPs, Open Mobile Alliance – Uniform Resource Identifiers (OMA-URIs), and how custom mobile device management (MDM) policies are delivered to a Windows 10-based device with Microsoft Intune. ms.date: 12/05/2023 ms.reviewer: kaushika, sausarka
 author: helenclu